Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-01-09-the-guardian-on-the-limits-of-satire.md

 ---
 layout: post
-title: 'The Guardian on The Limits Of Satire'
+title: "The Guardian on The Limits Of Satire"
 date: 09-Jan-2015
 categories: tbd
 ---